 - 3/4 Cup Creamy Peanut Butter 100% peanuts for low carb

 Preheat oven to 350-degrees

 In a large mixing bowl, sift the almond flour, baking soda, salt, monk fruit, and golden monk fruit together.

-In a small mixing bowl, whisk the eggs.
+In a small mixing bowl, whisk the egg.

-Add the eggs, peanut butter, and vanilla to the flour ingredients.
+Add the egg, peanut butter, and vanilla to the flour ingredients.
 Mix well.

 Form two tablespoon-sized dough balls into cookies onto the baking sheet.

 Use a fork to add the signature peanut butter press on top of the cookies.

 Bake cookies for approximately 12-minutes.
 Once they're lightly golden, take them out and let them cool down for 5-minutes.